Østfold University College: Campus

 The Halden campus, designed by architect firm Reiulf Ramstad Arkitekter, was opened in 2006.
 The building was nominated by the Norwegian Association of Architects for the Mies van der Rohe-prize.

 The Fredrikstad campus is home to approximately 1,600 students and 150 staff.
 Its newest addition, called "Smia" ("the forge"), was opened for the school's Faculty of Engineering in 2010.

 Academics

-Østfold University College was ranked 5th in Norway, and 900th in the World in the 2010 Webometrics Ranking of World Universities.
+Østfold University of Applied Sciences was ranked 5th in Norway, and 900th in the World in the 2010 Webometrics Ranking of World Universities.

 The European Commission awarded the Diploma Supplement Label from 2009 to 2013 to Østfold University College (Høgskolen i Østfold).
 Of the 26 Norwegian higher education institutions that applied, Østfold University College was one of five that received this distinction of quality.

-Theatre

-Norwegian Theatre Academy offers undergraduate courses in theatre.
-Training is based on a combination of conceptual visual art and the techniques and methods of classical and contemporary theatre.
-Particular focus is placed on physical theatre, devised performance, and multi-disciplinary work.

 Industrial Design Engineering

 The Faculty of Engineering offers a 3-year Bachelor's Degree in Industrial Design, that combines the science of engineering with the applied art of design to educate industrial design engineers.
 Students in this program go on to work as product, interface and transportation designers.
 The combined degree allows students to identify themselves as both engineers and designers.

 NTNU in Trondheim offers a similar 5-year Master's Degree that students can transfer to after graduation and get a 2-year Master's Degree in Industrial Design Engineering.
 Students will then be able to use the title sivilingeniør, "Master of Engineering".